SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 We were driving along our merry way when we were flagged over by a police officer standing by the side of the road.  \
 \
-He approached the car and started to chit chat with my aunt and at that point every adult in the car knew what the subtext was — give me some money or I’ll make getting back home difficult.
+He approached the car and started to chat with my aunt.
+At that point every adult in the car knew what the subtext was — "Give me some money or I’ll make getting back home difficult."

 I remember my aunt apologizing to him about not having any money and asking him if he would accept some food as a sign of our respect. \
 \